Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 SCUF Rival 5

-67g lightweight wired gaming mouse, 18,000 DPI, Pixart 3389 sensor, 1.8m braided cable, contoured ergonomic design, 4-way thumb buttons, highly rated by customers with 980+ reviews.
+67g lightweight wired gaming mouse, 18,000 DPI, Pixart 3389 sensor, 1.8m braided cable, contoured ergonomic design, 4-way thumb buttons, Well-reviewed on Amazon with 980+ reviews.
 Made by SCUF (owned by Corsair), this is the esports mouse brand that sponsors competitive players.
 The 67g weight is on the lighter end for wired mice.
 The Pixart 3389 sensor is reliable (less cutting-edge than HERO 2 but proven in tournaments).
 The 4-way thumb buttons allow complex keybinds in MMOs and MOBAs (more utility than FPS mice).
 Wired means zero latency variance.
 Braided cable is durable but does create minor drag compared to lightweight cable paracord mods.
 Contoured ergonomic grip suits palm and relaxed claw grips.

 ✓ Why GiftedPicks chose this

 This is the best lightweight wired mouse under $75.
 67g weight, reliable sensor, proven brand in esports.
-The wired connection eliminates any latency concerns (useful if you play competitive fighting games or FPS). highly rated by customers.
+The wired connection eliminates any latency concerns (useful if you play competitive fighting games or FPS).
+Well-reviewed on Amazon.
 The 4-way thumb buttons add versatility if you play multiple game genres.
 If you prefer wired mice or want to avoid wireless charging, this is the pick.

 ⚠ Not ideal for